 Sign-up and basic perks

-You’ll find these perks on many premium cards, but even some basic credit cards offer perks like welcome bonuses.
+These types of perks are mostly offered by premium cards, but even some basic credit cards offer a few perks, like welcome bonuses.

 Welcome bonus cash or points

-Credit card companies are competing for your application and sign-up bonuses are a popular way of attracting new cardholders.
+Credit card companies are competing for your application, and welcome bonuses are a popular way of attracting new cardholders.

-With a sign-up bonus, you have the opportunity to earn bonus points or cash, typically by spending a specific amount of money in a set period of time.
-For example, the
+Often called welcome bonuses, these perks offer the opportunity to earn bonus points or cash, typically by spending a specific amount of money within a set period of time.
+For example, The Platinum Card has a 100,000-point welcome bonus worth about $2,000 in flights if you convert your Amex Membership Rewards to Aeroplan points.

-Since each card’s terms are different, take a moment to read the fine print.
+Since each card's terms are different, take a moment to read the fine print regarding the sign-up bonus for the card you're considering.

 A first-year fee waiver

-One of our favourite cards with an first-year annual fee waiver is the
+One of our favourite cards with a first-year annual fee waiver is the Scotia Momentum Visa Infinite Card.
+It offers up to 4% cash back and 11 types of insurance (another perk!).

 Additional cards at no cost

-Many cards charge a fee if you want to add an authorized user to your credit card account – usually in the neighborhood of $50–60.
-Some cards allow you to add additional cardholders for free.
+Many cards charge a fee if you want to add an authorized user to your credit card account, usually in the neighbourhood of $50 – $60.
+Luckily, some cards allow you to add additional cardholders for free.

 A variety of redemption options

-Unless you have a cash-back-only card, you’ll have a few options for redeeming points – but they won’t all offer great value.
+Unless you have a cash-back-only card, you'll have a few options for redeeming points – though they won't all offer great value.

-The best credit cards give you multiple ways to redeem your points for high value.
-We’ve found the Amex Membership Rewards program gives cardholders the best redemption options with the
+The best flexible rewards credit cards provide multiple high-value ways to redeem your points.
+We've found that the Amex Membership Rewards program offers cardholders the best redemption options, and the American Express Cobalt Card is easily the top card to use with it.

 Unique perks

-These perks are a little more exclusive; you won’t find many cards that offer them, but the ones that do are well worth their annual fees.
+These aren't offered by many cards, but the ones that do are well worth their annual fees.

 Free roadside assistance

-Before you pay for a CAA membership, check to see if your credit card gives you the service for free.
-There are only 4 Canadian credit cards that offer this premium perk, which typically includes towing, flat tire repair, fuel delivery, battery jumps, and more.
-Our top pick is the
+Before you pay for a CAA membership, check to see if your credit card gives you roadside assistance for free.
+There are only a handful of Canadian credit cards that offer this premium perk, which typically includes towing, flat-tire repair, fuel delivery, battery jump-starts, and more.

 Concierge services

-Did you know that many premium credit cards offer concierge service, just like a hotel?
-When you call your card concierge, you can get help with booking travel, making business arrangements, buying and sending gifts, getting reservations to events or restaurants, and more.
+Many people don't realize it, but there are actually quite a few premium credit cards that offer concierge service, just like a hotel.
+When you call your card concierge, you can get help with booking travel, making business arrangements, buying and sending gifts, getting event or restaurant reservations, and more.

 Although the service is free, you will have to pay for any items or services you order through the concierge.